rt-net/crane_x7_description/README.en.md

 ## How to Use

-Display a CRANE-X7 robot model on RViz with the following command:
+Run the following command to display the CRANE-X7 model in RViz:

 ```sh
 ros2 launch crane_x7_description display.launch.py